rocky-linux/documentation/docs/guides/automation/cron_jobs_howto.md

 **(You can run certain scripts in your own directories as your own user.
 In this case, switching to root is not necessary.)**
 * We assume that you're pretty cool.

-# Introduction
+## Introduction

 Linux provides the _cron_ system, a time-based job scheduler, for automating processes.
 It's simple and yet quite powerful.
 Want a script or program to run every day at 5 PM?
 This is where you set that up.

 The _crontab_ is essentially a list where users add their own automated tasks and jobs, and it has a number of options that can simplify things even further.
-This document will explore a number of these.
-It's a good refresher for those with some experience, new users add the cron system to their repertoire.
+This document will explore some of these.
+It's a good refresher for those with some experience, and new users can add the `cron` system to their repertoire.

+`anacron` is discussed briefly here in reference to the `cron` "dot" directories. `anacron` is run by `cron`, and is advantageous for machines that are not up all the time, such as workstations and laptops.
+The reason for this is that while `cron` runs jobs on a schedule, if the machine is off when the job is scheduled, the job does not run.
+With `anacron` the job is picked up and run when the machine is on again, even if the scheduled run was in the past. `anacron` though, uses a more randomized approach to running tasks where the timing is not as exact.
+This can be a problem for things like backups that need to run at a specific time.
+That's where `cron` continues to provide the best solution for server administrators.
+All that being said, server administrators and desktop or laptop users can gain something from both approaches.
+You can easily mix and match based on your needs.
+For more information on `anacron` see [anacron - Automating commands](anacron.md).

-## <a name="starting-easy"></a>Starting Easy - The cron Dot Directories
+### <a name="starting-easy"></a>Starting Easy - The `cron` Dot Directories

-Built into every Linux system including Rock Linux, for many versions now, the cron "dot" files help to automate processes quickly.
-These show up as directories that the cron system calls based on their naming conventions.
+Built into every Linux system including Rock Linux, for many versions now, the `cron` "dot" files help to automate processes quickly.
+These show up as directories that the `cron` system calls based on their naming conventions.
+As noted in the introduction, these are now run by `cron` using `anacron` with the exception of `/etc/cron.hourly` which is still run directly by `cron`.

 In order to make something run during these auto-defined times, all you need to do is to copy your script file into the directory in question, and make sure it is executable.
-Here are the directories, and the times that they will run:
+Here are the directories:

-* `/etc/cron.hourly/` - Scripts placed here will run at 1 minute past the hour, every hour of every day.
+* `/etc/cron.hourly` - Scripts placed here will run one minute past the hour every hour.
-* `/etc/cron.daily` - Scripts placed here will run at 4:02 AM every day.
+* `/etc/cron.daily` - Scripts placed here will run every day. `anacron` adjusts the timing of these. (see note)
-* `/etc/cron.weekly` - Scripts placed here will run at 4:22 AM on Sunday every week.
+* `/etc/cron.weekly` - Scripts placed here will run every 7 days, based on the calendar day of the last run time. (see note)
-* `/etc/cron.monthly` - Scripts placed here will run at 4:42 AM on the first day of the month, every month.
+* `/etc/cron.monthly` - Scripts placed here will run monthly based on the calendar day of the last run time. (see note)

+!!! note
+    In a server environment, these are likely to be run at similar (but not exactly the same) times every day, week, and month, as the server will (hopefully) be up all the time.
+For more exact running times, see the @options below.

-So, provided you're alright with just letting the system auto-run your scripts at one of these pre-determined times, then it makes it very easy to automate tasks.
+So, provided you're alright with just letting the system auto-run your scripts, and are alright with them simply running sometime during that period, then it makes it very easy to automate tasks.

-## Create Your Own cron
+### Create Your Own `cron`

-Of course, if the automated times don't work well for you for whatever reason, then you can create your own.
+Of course, if the automated, randomized times don't work well for you for whatever reason, then you can create your own.
 In this example, we are assuming you are doing this as root. [see Assumptions](##-assumptions) To do this, type the following:

 `crontab -e`

-This will pull up root user's crontab as it exists at this moment in your chosen editor, and may look something like this.
+This will pull up root user's `crontab` as it exists at this moment in your chosen editor, and may look something like this.
 Go ahead and read through this commented version, as it contains descriptions of each field that we will be using next:

 ```
 # Edit this file to introduce tasks to be run by cron.